 Dear Office of Science and Technology Policy:

-The Southern Economic Advancement Project (SEAP) is submitting comments regarding Federal Register document 87 FR 54269 – Request for Information on Equitable Data Engagement and Accountability by the Office of Science and Technology Policy (OSTP).
-We appreciate that OSTP and the Subcommittee on Equitable Data are interested in how to collaborate with community groups on the production of equitable data.
-These comments focus on how to engage with and support community groups regarding their data needs.
+The Southern Economic Advancement Project (SEAP) is submitting comments regarding Federal Register document 87 FR 52083 – Request for Information on the Federal Agenda of LGBTQI+ Equity by the Office of Science and Technology Policy.
+We appreciate the establishment of the Interagency Working Group on Equitable Data to improve the Federal government’s ability to create policies that advance LGBTQI+ equity.
+These comments focus on balancing the need for representation with protecting vulnerable people.

 The Southern Economic Advancement Project